faruk-ahmad/catsleep/README.md

 # catsleep
-A tool for reminder to take break in between works
+A lightweight tool that reminds user to take break after a certain time period.

-## Introduction
+## 1. Introduction

 <div style="text-align: justify;">